An ancient northern realm of myth, mystery, and the magic of the isles’ natural beauty

 Day 1: Ferry to Orkney / Kirkwall

-After breakfast, travel by land to the northernmost point on the coast of Scotland where we board a ferry to Kirkwall, the main town in the Orkney Islands.
+After breakfast, travel by land through Easter Ross, Sutherland and Caithness to Scotland’s northernmost point at Gill’s Bay, where we board a ferry to Kirkwall, the Orkney Islands’ main town.
+During a short crossing of the Pentland Firth, we pass the uninhabited island of Stroma before entering Scapa Flow, a natural harbor has historically provided an important war-time base.
 At the end of the first millennium, Kirkwall was a seafarers' hub within the Norse empire, linking Scandinavia with outlying areas like Shetland, Iceland, Argyll, the Western Isles and parts of Ireland.
-This afternoon, enjoy a scenic walk through the town's narrow flagstone streets, culminating with a visit to the 12th-century St. Magnus Cathedral.
+From the small village of St. Margaret’s Hope, we travel by car to explore a small chain of islands connected by the Churchill Barriers on the east side of the Scapa Flow, then spend the afternoon in bustling Kirkwall.
+Enjoy a scenic walk through the town's narrow flagstone streets, a foray to the ruins of Bishop’s Palace and Earl’s Palace, and a visit to the 12th-century St. Magnus Cathedral.
 We continue to Burray village, a short distance over a causeway onto the red sandstone isle of the same name, which will be our base for the next three nights as we explore the Orkneys' history, culture and nature.
 Burray is a haven for a wide variety of birds, drawn to the small island's varied range of habitats.
 Our hospitable inn overlooks Scapa Flow and Burray Harbor, with its active fishing fleet.
 Keep an eye out for seals bobbing in the water, too.

 Day 2: Exploring Orkney’s Stone Age Heritage

 Human habitation in Orkney dates back thousands of years, and these mystical isles are a treasure trove of ancient archaeological sites.
 The Stone Age village of Scara Brae, a UNESCO World Heritage Site, is Europe’s most complete Neolithic settlement, consisting of 10 remarkably well-preserved clustered houses.
-We also visit the spectacular Ring of Brodgar, the finest-known truly circular ring of standing stones dating to the late Neolithic or early Bronze Age.
 Maes Howe, a chambered cairn and passage grave, prompts further wonder as we contemplate the superb craftsmanship of these Stone Age artisans.
-Our relaxed pace allows plenty of time to drink in Orkney’s coastal scenery, with a good chance to see grey and common seals and seabirds nesting on rocky ledges.
+We also visit the spectacular Ring of Brodgar, the finest-known truly circular ring of standing stones dating to the late Neolithic or early Bronze Age, and the nearby henge made of even larger megaliths, Stones of Stenness.
+As we head toward the Yesnaby coast’s red sandstone cliffs, our relaxed pace allows plenty of time to drink in scenery abundant with marsh marigold and spring squill and watch for wildlife like grey and common seals, curlew, redshank, lapwing and a plethora of seabirds nesting on rocky ledges.

-Day 3: Culture, History and Nature in the Orkneys
+Day 3: Nature, Culture and History in the Orkneys

 Day 4: Fly to Edinburgh / Depart

-We spend our final day exploring more of Kirkwall, whose quaint shops offer one last chance to pick up some gifts and souvenirs.
+We spend our final day exploring the eastern coast of Deerness.
+Stops may include the site of the Brough of Deerness, where the remains of a 10th-century Norse chapel and settlement perch on a giant grassy rock jutting into the North Sea, and Mull Head Nature Reserve, a heath and sea cliff refuge for myriad seabirds.
+Seals, dolphins and passing whales are commonly sighted offshore.
+Arriving back in Kirkwall, the town’s quaint shops offer one last chance to pick up some gifts and souvenirs.
 Our Expedition Leader will transfer the group to the airport in the afternoon to fly back to Edinburgh and connect with flights home.